Compact moduli of K3 surfaces: Recognizable divisors

 The discriminant family $\cX'_0\to \Delta_{k\lambda}$ is topologically trivial.
 The divisor $\cR'$ intersects some irreducible component $V_p'\subset X_p'$ lying over the triple points of $X_p$ but it is disjoint from the corresponding component $V_0'\subset X_0'$.
 The divisor $\cR'$ is a section of a line bundle $\cL'=\cO_{\cX'}(\cR')$.
 It restricts to line bundles $L_p'$ resp. $L_0'$ on $V_p'$ resp. $V_0'$, with $R_p'\in |L_p'|$ and $R_0'\in |L_0'|$.

 But since $L_0'$ restricts to the trivial bundle on $V_0'$, the topological triviality implies that $L_p'$ is the trivial bundle on $V_p'$.
 So $R_p'$ contains $V_p'$ if it intersects it.
 Contradiction.
-An alternative contradiction avoiding reference to the line bundles is that $\mathcal{R}'_0\subset \mathcal{X}_0'$ is a flat family of curves intersecting $V_p'$ but not intersecting the corresponding component for a generic nearby fiber, but this is only possible if $R_p'$ contains a triple point, which is does not. \end{proof}
+An alternative contradiction avoiding reference to the line bundles is that $\mathcal{R}'_0\subset \mathcal{X}_0'$ is a flat family of curves intersecting $V_p'$ but not intersecting the corresponding component for a generic nearby fiber.
+This would only possible if $R_p'$ contained a triple point, which is does not. \end{proof}

 Next, we study when we have the freedom to multiply $\lambda$ by an integer: